pbobbitt/Cloud-Storage-Troubleshooting/README.md

 ### 1. Requirements & Scope
 * **Goal:** Reduce cloud storage utilization to the "Green Zone" (sub-50%) while preserving user access to active academic materials.
 * **Constraint:** No Budget / Zero-Cost.
 The solution must utilize existing hardware (External NTFS Drive) and free tiers of existing SaaS tools.
-* **Scope:** 15 GB Google Workspace account; identifying and migrating approximately 6.5 GB of stale data.
+* **Scope:** 15 GB Google Workspace account; identifying and migrating approximately 7.5 GB of stale data.

 ### 2. Design & Strategy
 * **Immediate Action (The "Fix"):** Perform a comprehensive storage audit using Google One to identify the primary "storage hogs."
-The strategy focused on moving "Cold Data" (archived files) from the cloud to local physical storage, ensuring the user retains access while immediately dropping below the critical 91% threshold.
+The strategy focused on moving "Cold Data" (archived files) from the cloud to local physical storage, ensuring the user retains access to Hot actively used data. while immediately dropping storage utilization below the target 50% threshold.
 * **Strategic Shift (The "Future-Proof"):** During the audit, it was discovered that a note-taking application (Notability) was auto-syncing `.note` files to the cloud, consuming excessive space.
 Because the "Live" data was already stored locally on the iPad and synced via iCloud, these cloud backups were redundant.
 To prevent future storage exhaustion, the strategy shifted to disabling the redundant auto-backup and archiving the legacy 2022/2023 academic data to an external NTFS drive.

 ### 3. Implementation Summary